Ferenc Kemény (sports manager)

 Ferenc Kemény (17 July 1860 – 21 November 1944) was a Hungarian sports manager, educational writer, humanist peace activist, and a founding member of the International Olympic Committee (IOC), which initiated and launched the modern Olympic Games, and the founding secretary of the Hungarian Olympic Committee.
-He was also a broad-minded teacher and sports diplomat, and he is considered by some as the greatest figure in the 19th-century Hungarian civil peace movement.
+He was also a broad-minded teacher, sports diplomat, and some consider him among the greatest figures in the 19th-century Hungarian civil peace movement.

 He was also nominated for the Nobel Prize in Literature in 1901 and 1902.

 Early life and education

 Ferenc Kemény was born on 17 July 1860 in Nagybecskerek, Austria-Hungary, (currently known as Zrenjanin in Serbia), as the son of a Jewish leather merchant.
 His birth name was Ferenc Kohn, but he changed it when he converted to Christianity during his university years.

 After his secondary school years at a boarding school in Stuttgart, Kemény continued his studies at the University of Budapest, where he obtained a teaching degree in mathematics and physics in 1883, and a teaching degree in German-French language and literature in 1888.
 In the meantime, in 1884–85, he furthered his education in Paris by attending law lectures at the Collège de France and the Sorbonne University, and made a study trip to Western Europe.